 Satellite images show 40-mile-long Russian military convoy nearing Kyiv

-New satellite images show a large military convoy north of Kyiv, Ukraine extends for almost 40 miles.
+New satellite images captured Monday by Maxar Technologies show a large military convoy north of Kyiv, Ukraine, extends for almost 40 miles.

-It is considerably longer than 17 miles as initially reported this morning by Maxar Technologies.
+It was considerably longer than 17 miles as initially reported earlier Monday morning by Maxar.

 Based on additional imagery collected, the Russian military convoy stretches from near Antonov airport in the south to the northern end of the convoy near Prybirsk.